 "Pulp Fission: Classic Comics Reconstructed"

-Each piece in the Pulp Fission series is constructed from countless individual comic panels, titles and captions, curated and categorized from the pages of thousands of public domain comic books.
-Taken out of their original context, these elements present original stories replete with the violent and sexist messaging of the time.
-The bubbles are true to the original text and only slight modifications (hair, clothing color) are made to the panels for character continuity.
-On newer pieces, the number in the lower-right corner indicates how many comic books were used to create each piece.
+Each piece in the Pulp Fission series is constructed from countless carefully curated comic panels, titles, and captions, sourced from thousands of public domain comic books.
+Taken out of their original context, these elements are reassembled to tell new stories that highlight the violent and sexist messaging of their time.
+The dialogue bubbles remain true to the original text, with only minor visual edits—such as changes to hair or clothing color—for character continuity.
+In newer works, a number in the lower-right corner shows how many comic books were used to create the piece.

 If you’re interested in an original that has sold, prints may be available.
 Contact me for commissions.